hardwarelayer/tientn-jboard-game/README.md

     [Done] 21.
 Add first weak Ai (Tien1Ai), with mobilization trigger value, free purchase and deployment/place on conditions

     [Done] 22.
 First JBG Ai, which is hybrid (both hard and easy), add condition for Ai to focus on neccessary move/moves only, reduce exec time

+    23. Add progress info window for display AI's status, to avoid player become bored while waiting ...

+    24. Fix the issue when game panel first load, it will crash due to some misterious delegate (may be because we changed some classes with public function not in I/F?)

 ------------------